 Grades K-2: Whole Group Enrichment Program

-The G/T Specialist designs whole group enrichment lessons emphasizing creativity, problem solving, logic, and critical/reflective thinking.
-All K-2 students receive weekly enrichment lessons.
-One lesson per week is delivered by the G/T Specialist.
+The G/T Teacher designs whole group enrichment lessons emphasizing creativity, problem solving, logic, and critical/reflective thinking.
+All K-2 students receive enrichment lessons provided to classroom teachers by the G/T Specialist.

 Grades 3-6: Pull Out Program